Updated December 12, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Historic Grain and Agriculture Industry Combustible Dust Explosions

-Combustible dust incidents, continue to occur worldwide and in the Grain and Agriculture and Agribusiness industry, as presented in this combustible dust research and incident database from Dust Safety Science.
+Combustible dust incidents and combustible dust explosions happen worldwide, in the Grain and Agriculture and Agribusiness industry, as presented in this combustible dust research and incident database from Dust Safety Science.
 In addition, statistics of the most prevalent industries, regarding combustible dust incidents, are also captured in this Annual Incident Report Database, from Dust Safety Science.
 Over the past decade, an average of 7.8 agricultural grain dust explosions were reported per year in the United States, according to statistics from Purdue University.
 During 2022, the Grain and Agriculture dust occurred in 38% of combustible dust incidents.
 In addition, the Dust Safety Science Podcast educates the public on Safety Share – Explosion at Wood Pellet Receiving Port.
-Some of the historic Grain and Agriculture Industry combustible dust explosions, grain dust explosions, and incidents include:
+Some of the historic Grain and Agriculture Industry combustible dust explosions, grain explosions, and incidents include:

 - According to the NFPA, the Year 1919 was especially trying.
 On May 20, a blast at a feed grinding plant in Milwaukee, Wisconsin, destroyed the facility and killed three people.
-Two days later, in Cedar Rapids, Iowa, an immense explosion—one reportedly felt 30 miles away—leveled the Douglas Starch Works, killing 43 and injuring 30.
+Two days later, in Cedar Rapids, Iowa, an immense explosion, one reportedly felt 30 miles away, such an explosion, leveled the Douglas Starch Works, killing 43 and injuring 30.
 In September, a large grain elevator in Kansas City, Missouri, exploded, killing 14 and injuring 10.
 In all of these incidents and many more, dust was identified as the culprit.
 Source: NFPA Journal A Century of Dust

-- The Murray Grain Elevator Explosion of 1919: The Murray Grain Elevator was torn apart by a dust explosion on September 13, 1919, fourteen men were killed and 10 seriously injured.
+- The Murray Grain Elevator Explosion of 1919: The Murray Grain Elevator was torn apart by an explosion on September 13, 1919, fourteen men were killed and 10 seriously injured.
 The elevator failed two inspections in the same month and was pronounced ‘dangerous’ both times.
-After inspecting the damage and interviewing witnesses, they concluded that the explosion originated in the basement.
-It propagated up through the man lift tower on the side of the elevator and blew out the lower level walls with unusually aggressive force.
+After inspecting the damage and interviewing witnesses, they concluded that the explosion and flash fire originated in the basement.
+The flash fire and explosion propagated up through the man lift tower on the side of the elevator and blew out the lower level walls with unusually aggressive force.
 Pieces of the 16-inch concrete wall were found dozens and, in some cases, hundreds of feet from the site, and the entire working shed was blown away, leaving a demolished grain dryer behind.

 Historical incidents of combustible grain dust explosions within the grain and agriculture industry provide the continuous grain dust explosion risks inherent in this vital sector.
 From grain silos, and grain elevators to processing facilities, these grain handling and grain dust incidents have highlighted the devastating consequences of combustible dust accumulation, stored grain, grain dust emissions, grain dust emission control, and ignition.
-Each major grain dust explosion serves as a stark reminder of the need for continuous grain dust control, safety, health vigilance, and robust safety protocols.
-Training employees and proactive risk management strategies are required to prevent a dust cloud, a major dust explosion, and future primary and secondary explosions, and grain dust explosions worldwide.
+Each major grain explosion serves as a stark reminder of the need for continuous grain dust control, dust explosion prevention, safety, health vigilance, and robust safety protocols.
+Training employees and proactive risk management strategies are required for dust explosion prevention, preventing a dust cloud, a flash fire, and a major explosion, and future primary and secondary explosions, and grain dust explosions worldwide.

 Conclusion

-Combustible dust and grain dust explosion incidents continue to pose significant risks worldwide, particularly in industries such as Grain and Agriculture and Agribusiness.
+Combustible dust and grain explosion incidents, and dust hazards continue to pose significant risks worldwide, particularly in industries such as Grain and Agriculture and Agribusiness.
 The data compiled in the Dust Safety Science research and incident database sheds light on the prevalence and severity of these grain handling and grain dust explosion incidents, with the Grain and Agriculture Industry accounting for 38% of reported incidents in 2022.
 Additionally, historic and major dust explosion events such as the Great Mill Disaster of 1878 and the Murray Grain Elevator Explosion of 1919 serve as poignant reminders of the catastrophic consequences of combustible grain dust mishaps.
-These grain handling and grain dust incidents underscore the critical importance of inspecting grain dust accumulating in processing areas, proactive health administration and safety measures, and ongoing education to prevent future combustible dust explosion tragedies, and a major dust explosion, including primary and secondary explosions.
-Simple safety changes, such as substituting steel cups with plastic cups in elevator legs, and installing belt rub sensors inside bucket elevator leg casings, can provide quick safety measures.
+These grain handling and grain dust incidents underscore the critical importance of inspecting grain dust accumulating in processing areas, proactive health administration and safety measures, ongoing education to prevent future combustible dust explosion tragedies, and a major dust explosion, including primary and secondary explosions.
+Simple safety changes, such as substituting steel cups with plastic cups in elevator legs, and installing belt rub sensors inside bucket elevator leg casings, can provide quick safety measures, from combustible dust hazards.

-Through incident analysis, it becomes evident that factors such as grain dust accumulation, confined spaces, equipment malfunction, and ignition sources contribute to the occurrence and severity of these incidents.
-Resources such as preventing grain dust explosions, from Oklahoma State University Cooperative Extension Service, are extremely beneficial.
-Amidst the grain dust explosion statistics, there is hope in the form of education, lessons learned, and preventive measures implemented.
+Through incident analysis, it becomes evident that factors such as grain dust accumulation, confined areas, equipment malfunction, and ignition sources contribute to a flash fire and the occurrence and severity of these incidents.
+Confinement is the final element creating what is known as the dust explosion Pentagon, and increases the risks of secondary explosions.
+Resources such as preventing grain dust explosions, from Oklahoma State University Cooperative Extension Service, and the National Fire Protection Association, are extremely beneficial.
+Amidst the grain dust explosion statistics, there is hope in the form of education, lessons learned, dust explosion prevention, and preventive measures implemented.
+A Dust Hazard Analysis DHA can uncover the risk of combustible dust hazards and combustible dust explosions, from combustible particulate solids forming a dust cloud.
 Industry-wide initiatives, preventive maintenance, improved equipment design, enhanced ventilation systems, and comprehensive training programs have all played pivotal roles and top priorities, in mitigating the grain dust explosion risks associated with combustible grain dust in the grain and agriculture industry.

 About Dust Safety Science